gatsbyjs/gatsby/docs/docs/theme-api.md

 ### What path should be used to shadow a file?

-Until gatsby has tooling to automatically handle shadowing, you will have to manually locate paths in a theme and create the correct shadowing paths in your site.
+Until Gatsby has tooling to automatically handle shadowing, you will have to manually locate paths in a theme and create the correct shadowing paths in your site.

 Luckily, the way to do that is only a few steps.
 Take the `src` directory from the theme, and move it to the front of the path, then write a file at that location in your site.
 Looking back on the `Header` example, this is the path to the component in your theme: